parautenbach/TeamCity-HipChat-Notifier/README.md

 # Future Improvements

 * Configurable notification colours and emoticon sets.
-* Implement more events: Right now the supported events seem sufficient, but notifying on first failure or success would be nice.
+* Implement more events: Right now the supported events seem sufficient.
 * Add more build statistics, such as the number of tests passed and failed.

 # Change log